olm3ca/Galaxy-Chromebook/README.md

 ## Step 5: Install Brunch.
 Brunch installs the native recovery image for our device into an image and allows full access to the hardware with a few exceptions:
  - Fingerprint reader does not work (expected behavior)
- - Sound may not work as it should.
  - Google Play is a work in progress.
 According to some users, it works on beta channel.
-For me it has not worked yet but I mostly use Linux anyway.
+I mostly use Linux apps.

  1. Read the instructions on the official Brunch repo: [https://github.com/sebanc/brunch](https://github.com/sebanc/brunch)
  2. [Go to CrOS Updates](https://cros-updates-serving.appspot.com/) and search for "hatch", then download the latest recvovery.
- 3. The wifi driver from v88 was working, YMMV with newer releases.
-The version of this driver is saved to this repo, simply copy it to /lib/firmware - look for the file in this repo (`iwlwifi-QuZ-a0-hr-b0-57.ucode`) Don't remove the newer version, just copy this one into the same location.
- 4. An example grub config file may look like this for booting to Brunch on this machine (with a few necessary customizations based on our hardware.
- - Change `/dev/nvme0n1p3` to the partition number where your Chrome OS is.
+ 3. You will need either an external mini SD card / USD to run Brunch off of, or you can create an EXT4 partition on the internal drive.
+Make sure it is at least 14GB in size - probably bigger than that if you plan to install any apps.
+ 4. After installing using the steps in the Brunch guide, you will be provided with a Grub menu to copy into your bootloader.
+What needs to be changed for our machine to run properly are the following four options:

- - `kernel-4.19` may or may not be required for our hardware to work
+ - `kernel-4.19` needed for our hardware to work properly
  - `options=native_chromebook_image` tells Brunch to use the native drivers for our machine within the hatch image.
- - `iwlwifi_backport` is for the wifi to work as noted above (if you decide to use it)
+ - `iwlwifi_backport` is for the wifi to work
  - `enable_updates` will allow you to update to new CrOS releases

+This is an older Grub entry with those options added.
+Do not use this as it won't work anymore - use your own that is generated from the brunch install script.

 ```
 menuentry "ChromeOS" {